db-benchmarks/db-benchmarks/README.md

 ### Make pull request

 We are eager to see your test results.
-If you believe they should be added to https://db-benchmarks.com please make a pull request of your results to this repository:
+If you believe they should be added to https://db-benchmarks.com, please make a pull request of your results to this repository.

+Please keep the following in mind:
-* Your results should be located in directory `./results`
+* Your results should be located in the directory `./results`.
-* If it's a new test/engine - the other changes should be in the same pull request
+* If it's a new test/engine, any other changes should be included in the same pull request.
-* Please keep in mind that we (and anyone else) should be able to reproduce your test and hopefully get similar results.
+* It is important that we, and anyone else, should be able to reproduce your test and hopefully get similar results.

 We will then:

-* Review your results to make sure they follow the testing principles
+* Review your results to ensure they follow the testing principles.
-* Perhaps reproduce your test on our hardware so they are comparable with the other tests
+* Reproduce your test on our hardware to ensure they are comparable with other tests.
-* Discuss with you any arising questions
+* Discuss any arising questions with you.
-* And will merge your pull request
+* And, if everything checks out, we will merge your pull request.

 ## Directory structure